akkadotnet/akka.net/docs/articles/persistence/event-sourcing.md

 If persistence of an event fails, `OnPersistFailure` will be invoked (logging the error by default), and the actor will unconditionally be stopped.
 If persistence of an event is rejected before it is stored, e.g. due to serialization error, `OnPersistRejected` will be invoked (logging a warning by default), and the actor continues with the next message.

 > [!NOTE]
 > It's also possible to switch between different command handlers during normal processing and recovery with `Context.Become` and `Context.Unbecome`.
-To get the actor into the same state after recovery you need to take special care to perform the same state transitions with become and unbecome in the `OnReceiveRecover` method as you would have done in the command handler.
-Note that when using become from `OnReceiveRecover` it will still only use the `OnReceiveRecover` behavior when replaying the events.
+To get the actor into the same state after recovery you need to take special care to perform the same state transitions with become and unbecome in the `OnRecover` method as you would have done in the command handler.
+Note that when using become from `OnRecover` it will still only use the `OnRecover` behavior when replaying the events.
 When replay is completed it will use the new behavior.

 ## Identifiers
 A persistent actor must have an identifier that doesn't change across different actor incarnations.
 The identifier must be defined with the `PersistenceId` method.